Enviva Commemorates First Shipment of Sustainably Sourced Biomass from The Port of Pascagoula

 Enviva’s Terminal at the Port of Pascagoula is now delivering a low-carbon, renewable, drop-in substitute for fossil fuels to help decarbonize industries and the global economy by mid-century

-BETHESDA, Md., June 16, 2022 – Enviva Inc. (NYSE: EVA), the world’s largest producer of industrial wood pellets, held a ceremonial gathering at its newly opened terminal at the Port of Pascagoula, Mississippi on Wednesday, June 15, 2022, to commemorate the first shipment of sustainably sourced biomass to international power and heat producers, with a majority of the port’s future shipments slated for Japan.
+BETHESDA, Md., June 16, 2022 – Enviva Inc. (NYSE: EVA), the world’s largest producer of wood pellets, held a ceremonial gathering at its newly opened terminal at the Port of Pascagoula, Mississippi on Wednesday, June 15, 2022, to commemorate the first shipment of sustainably sourced biomass to international power and heat producers, with a majority of the port’s future shipments slated for Japan.

 Approximately 18,000 metric tons of sustainably sourced wood pellets produced at Enviva’s newest plant in Lucedale, Mississippi were loaded onto the UBC Sacramento at the Port of Pascagoula destined for the ports of Pointe-a-Pitre, Guadeloupe and Fort-de-France, Martinique.
 Looking ahead, Enviva will continue to deliver its reliable and dispatchable bioenergy solutions to power and heat producers across Asia, Europe, and the Caribbean, as well as to customers in hard-to-abate industries such as steel, cement, lime, and sustainable aviation fuels.